-- To ensure that the landforms of Watsons Bay remain a dominant feature of and and scape.
-01 - To ensure that new development respects the existing topography of the 02 conservation area. - 03 To ensure that significant natural and cultural plantings are recained, in both the public and private domains. - 04 To ensure that new development retains significant cultural plantings, minimises the impact on existing vegetation and respects the character of the landscape. - 05 To retain the prominence of the vegetated landscape and the prominence of the treed skyline.
+- O1 To ensure that the landforms of Watsons Bay remain a dominant feature of the landscape. - O2 To ensure that new development respects the existing topography of the conservation area. - O3 To ensure that significant natural and cultural plantings are retained, in both the public and private domains. - O4 To ensure that new development retains significant cultural plantings, minimises the impact on existing vegetation and respects the character of the landscape. - O5 To retain the prominence of the vegetated land cape and the prominence of the treed skyline.

-Sandstone cliff faces.
-South Head
+Sandstone cliff faces, South Head